-With local government

-Implementation of joint disaster drill before store open
+With local governments Implementation of a joint disaster drill before a new store opened

-In November 2014, prior to the opening of next December, we conducted a large-scale disaster drill jointly in Okayama city Fire Bureau and Okayama central police station and the Aeon mall employees.
-Under the assumption that the fire in the store by a major earthquake has occurred, and gave a confirmation of such routes and procedures of evacuation.
+In November 2014, prior to the store's opening in December, Aeon mall employees conducted a large-scale disaster drill jointly with the Okayama City Fire Bureau and Okayama central police station.
+Under the assumption that a major earthquake had started a fire in the store, participants confirmed evacuation routes and procedures.